 - What are the first signs of your body shutting down?

-- What is the life expectancy of a person with multiple myeloma?
+- What is the life expectancy for a person with Alzheimer’s?

 What are the first signs of your body shutting down?